Avimitin/nvim/docs/src/en_us/colors.md

 1. **Change default value**

 This configuration has "kanagawa" as the default colorscheme value.
-If you want to change the default value, you can modify the `default_value` variable.
+If you want to change the default value, you can modify the `M.theme` variable.

 ```lua
 local M = {